dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T136: Questioning all authority may erode societal trust.
+### T136: Unchecked questioning can result in anarchy and distrust in societal structures.

 |Support|
 |---|